 PAT: Still, Craig says the state argued that the families didn't have the data they'd need to prove their case statistically.
 But the data the state did have, Craig says, showed that when you do give IQ tests to Black kids, you find the entire range of scores that you’d see in white kids.

 CRAIG FRISBY: So if tests were truly biased against kids because of their skin color or their race, then you would never have examples of African Americans who get high scores on IQ tests, and you would never have examples of white kids who get low scores on IQ tests.

 PAT: And so the state said, like, if Black children can score very high on IQ tests, how could they be biased?

-PAT: But, even though you see that entire range you see something else to.
+PAT: But even though you see that entire range, you see something else, too.

 PAT: The average shifts down.
 The average score of Black kids was lower than the average score of white kids.

-PAT: So if the state was saying there’s no bias, what explains that discrepancy then?
+PAT: So if the state was saying there was no bias, what explains that discrepancy then?

-CRAIG: One of the first things that people will say that to pour gasoline on the issue is to say, oh.
-If you’re saying the tests are not biased then that means that this group is genetically inferior to this other group.
+CRAIG FRISBY: One of the first things that people will say that -- to pour gasoline on the issue is to say, "Oh, if you’re saying the tests are not biased, then that means that this group is genetically inferior to this other group."

-[CLIP, ARTHUR: By my definition of intelligence, yes, I would say that’s a fair statement.]
+[CLIP, JENSEN: By my definition of intelligence, yes, I would say that’s a fair statement.]

 LEE: They had introduced it in some of the pre-trial paperwork as a possible defense.